forwardpurdue/forwardpurdue.github.io/codes.md

 # Codes

+Click on the headings below to get the respective source code.

 ## [Surgeme recogition baselines](https://forwardpurdue.github.io/codes)
 The code for the surgeme recognition baselines on DESK dataset using Random forest and SVM.
 <p align="center">